-If you want to see Spokane Falls, but you want to see it in style, the SkyRide is the way to go.
-This new attraction will open in summer 2018 and will whisk riders past City Hall, drop down about 200 feet (slowly – this isn’t a thrill ride) over Huntington Park Natural Area, venture under the Monroe Street Bridge and over Spokane Falls.
-The ride lasts about 15 minutes in total.
-While the ride will be open all year, the falls are at their biggest and best from March until June.
+Opened in the summer of 2018, this attraction now whisks riders past City Hall, drops them slowly down about 200 feet over Huntington Park Natural Area, ventures under the Monroe Street Bridge, and finally goes directly over Spokane Falls.
+The ride lasts about 15 minutes in total; while it is open all year, the falls are at their biggest and best from March until June.

-In addition to exhibits from the museum's own collection, you can enjoy the ever-changing special exhibitions featuring local Northwest culture and history.
+In addition to exhibits from the museum's own collection, enjoy the ever-changing special exhibitions featuring local Northwest culture and history.
 A tour of Campbell House, the Neoclassical Revival home of prominent Spokane citizens that's located next door to the Northwest Museum of Arts and Culture, is included with museum admission.

 Spokane is a great city for golfers.
-Whether you just sneak in a round during your visit, or make golf the focus of your entire vacation, you'll find many challenging courses.
-Hangman Canyon Golf Course, Indian Canyon Golf Course, and Meadow Wood Golf Course are all highly rated.
+Whether you just want to sneak in a single round during your visit or you want to make golf the focus of your entire vacation, you'll find many challenging courses in and around the city.

-In addition to its many parks and golf courses, Spokane offers abundant opportunity for outdoor recreation.
+In addition to its many parks and golf courses, Spokane offers abundant opportunities for outdoor recreation.
 Bicycling, river rafting, hiking, fishing, boating, skiing, and wildlife watching are all available at various times throughout the year.

 Address1702 S Grand Blvd, Spokane, WA 99203, USA